labmetcalf/GHP351_2022/README.md

 You have multiple options for accessing the data:

-1. Copy and paste into excel or google sheets
+1. Copy and paste into excel

+- From your browser (after clicking `Raw`, select all the raw data, then paste into excel
+- Navigate to the `Data` tab and click `Text to Columns`
+- Select `Delimited` : `Comma` : `Finish`

-2. Download and open with excel (In Chrome, go `File`, `Save` and add the `.csv` extension if not already there)
+3. Download and open with excel (In Chrome, go `File`, `Save` and add the `.csv` extension if not already there)
-3. Download and then upload to google drive and open as a google sheet
+4. Download and then upload to google drive and open as a google sheet
-4. For those familiar with R or another programming language, feel free to use
+5. For those familiar with R or another programming language, feel free to use

 #### Data notes